east-end-collab/east-end-archive/pages/about.md

 ### **Frequently Asked Questions**

 **How do I use the Archive?** <br>
 There are several ways to interact with the Archive.
 You can perform a keyword search, sort by last name, year of birth and year of death, and filter by decades, locations, employers, fraternal & beneficial organizations, church affiliations, military service, and funeral home.
-If you would like to share your results you can by clicking the “Share Your Search” button next to the search box.
+If you would like to share your results you can by clicking the “Share Search” button next to the search box.
 This will copy a URL to your search results to the clipboard.
 You can then share it within an email, a tweet, or a post on other social media platforms.
 Below are links to a few search results to give you an idea of the kinds of materials we are presenting from the archive.

 [Mary L. Tancil (ca 1892-1911) ](https://search.eastendcemeteryrva.com/search?query=Tancil&Birth_Decade=1890s&Death_Decade=1910s)